 Although VSI TCP/IP is installed, you must now configure the product to run any typical network services such as SSH, Telnet, or FTP.
 This chapter provides basic instructions to start and run services.
-For complete information about VSI TCP/IP network services and how to manage them, see VSI TCP/IP for OpenVMS Administrator's Guide: Vol. I and the VSI TCP/IP for OpenVMS Administrator's Guide: Vol. II.
+For complete information about VSI TCP/IP network services and how to manage them, see VSI TCP/IP for OpenVMS Administrator's Guide: Volumes I & II.